I7-Examples/Bronze/docs/source.txt

 After putting the candle on the stool when in darkness:
 	say "You set the candle down on the stool, illuminating the room from a low but tolerable angle."

-After putting the candle on the stool when in the Rooted Room:
+After putting the candle on the stool when the location is the Rooted Room:
 	say "You put the candle on the stool, aligning it neatly against the wall.
 A harsh raking illumination is now cast along the wall, about at a height with your knees."

 Instead of tying something to the cord: